joshdk/retry/README.md

 These are perfectly legitimate questions, with many reasonable answers.
 The downside is that the solutions were usually specific to the question asked, and not always applicable to the broader problem.

-This tool is an attempt to solve this broader problem. ⏰
+This tool is an attempt to solve that broader problem. ⏰

 ## Usage